tru-ID/app-example-kmm/README.md

 ## Getting started

-Before you begin, you will need to :
+Before you begin, you will need:
-1. set up [an environment for Kotlin MultiPlatform] (https://kotlinlang.org/docs/multiplatform-mobile-setup.html):
+1. To set up [an environment for Kotlin MultiPlatform] (https://kotlinlang.org/docs/multiplatform-mobile-setup.html):
-    * For iOS: Xcode 11.3+ required
+    * For iOS: Xcode 11.3+ required, Cocoapods installed
     * For Android: Android Studio version 4.2 or 2020.3.1 Canary 8 or higher
     * Make sure that you have a compatible Kotlin plugin installed
     * Install the Kotlin Multiplatform Mobile plugin in Android Studio
     * Install Java
 2. A mobile phone with mobile data connection.
+3. To set up your environment for tru.ID PhoneCheck (https://developer.tru.id/docs/environment-setup)
+    * Create a tru.ID account
+    * Install tru.ID CLI
+    * Run your local tunnel solution
+    * Create a project
+    * Run the development server, pointing to the directory containing the newly created project configuration

 ## Installation
+This section is required if you want to use tru.ID Android and iOS SDKs within your own Kotlin MultiPlatform project.
 For Android:
 - Add the following to `repositories` in `buildscript` of the project `build.gradle.kts`